DataVirtualizationByExample/HortonworksUseCase2/README.md

 Use Case 2:
 Objective:
--Secure data according to Role for row level security and Column Masking
+Secure data according to Role for row level security and Column Masking

 Problem:
--Cannot hide region data from region specific users
+Cannot hide region data from region specific users

 Solution:
--Leverage JBoss Data Virtualization to provide Row Level Security and Masking of columns
+Leverage JBoss Data Virtualization to provide Row Level Security and Masking of columns

 Currently works with Data Virtualization 6.0